 Director: Brad Bird Released: 2011

 What makes Mission: Impossible - Ghost Protocol the best in the series is its set pieces and how shrewdly they play out.
-Set pieces can be grand, such as the famous scaling of the Burj Khalifa that's populated every promotional piece for this film, but it's the smaller, less awe-inspiring scenes in which Ghost Protocol excels in.
+Set pieces can be grand, such as the famous scaling of the Burj Khalifa (which Tom Cruise actually did) that's populated every promotional piece for this film, but it's the smaller, less awe-inspiring scenes in which Ghost Protocol excels in.
 Particularly the first infiltration scene of the Kremlin.
 Introducing an impressive new technology to do a simple task, combined with the costumed tropes the series is known for, it's a fantastic scene that for the most part, is quiet and subdued, infused with smatterings of humor and light-heartedness.
 The scene that directly follows the Burj Khalifa climb (which is marvelous of its own accord) is a game of timing and impersonations that is terrifically well-staged.
 They are by far, two of the most thoughtful and well-laid impossible missions on the entire series, and neither presents grandeur as its device for success.
 Director Brad Bird infuses Ghost Protocol with the charm seen in The Incredibles and it comes off so natural.
 There are some weak points within the movie, such as a less than optimal villain (with a weak motivation), a lack of restitution for Brandt (played by Jeremy Renner) and Carter (played by Paula Patton) and an awkward, unnecessary seduction scene that fails in humor and practicality.
-For the most part however, Ghost Protocol succeeds because it is adept and cunning in it's missions, that not only relying on grandiose set-pieces at the risk of desensitizing its audience but are extremely clever as well.
+For the most part however, Ghost Protocol succeeds because it is adept and cunning in its missions, that not only relying on grandiose set-pieces at the risk of desensitizing its audience but are extremely clever as well.